gruntwork-io/terragrunt-infrastructure-catalog-example/README.md

 ### Terragrunt Stacks

 - [ec2-asg-stateful-service](/stacks/ec2-asg-stateful-service): An example Terragrunt stack that provisions an EC2 ASG service with an Application Load Balancer (ALB) in front of it, and a MySQL database for state storage.
 This stack is intended to be provisioned multiple times across multiple environments.

-> **Note**: This code is solely for demonstration purposes.
-This is not production-ready code, so use at your own risk.
-If you are interested in battle-tested, production-ready Terragrunt and OpenTofu/Terraform code, continuously updated and maintained by a team of subject matter experts, consider purchasing a subscription to the [Gruntwork IaC Library](https://www.gruntwork.io/platform/iac-library).

 ## Consuming the infrastructure-catalog